yeabat8tcap/ai-dependency-manager/docs/future-enhancements/multi-language-support.md

 ## Overview

 Modern applications often use multiple programming languages and ecosystems.
-This architecture enables the AI Dependency Manager to handle polyglot projects with dependencies spanning multiple languages, package managers, and runtime environments.
+This architecture enables the Superintelligence Dependency Manager to handle polyglot projects with dependencies spanning multiple languages, package managers, and runtime environments.

 ### Key Capabilities